Auburn Players to Watch Against Iowa - First Round

 Auburn Players to Watch

-Broome averages 14 points and 8.4 rebounds per game -- both team highs.
-He is also putting up 1.4 assists, shooting 52.9% from the floor.
+Broome is tops on his team in both points (14) and rebounds (8.4) per game, and also puts up 1.4 assists.
+At the other end, he posts 0.9 steals and 2.3 blocked shots.

-Wendell Green Jr. paces his team in assists per game (4.2), and also posts 13.8 points and 3.3 rebounds.
-Defensively, he puts up 1.7 steals and 0 blocked shots.
+Wendell Green Jr. paces his squad in assists per contest (4.2), and also averages 13.8 points and 3.3 rebounds.
+At the other end, he puts up 1.7 steals and 0 blocked shots.

 Auburn Top Performers (Last 10 Games)